Get insider access

 0.84 dB

-These headphones have mediocre frequency response consistency.
-They're prone to inconsistencies in bass delivery, and if you have thick hair or wear glasses, these assets can disrupt the headphones' seal on your head and cause a drop in bass.
+The Sony WH-CH720N have mediocre frequency response consistency.
+They're prone to inconsistencies in bass delivery, and if you have thick hair or wear glasses, they can break the headphones' seal over your ears and against your head.
+A broken seal causes a drop in bass delivery.
 In addition, the headphones are sensitive to placement and position, causing deviations in treble delivery.
 It's important to take the time to ensure a proper fit each time you use these headphones.

 Sound